 3. Results: dust-free case up previous next

-Figure 3a: Time development of the vertical profile of horizontal mean temperature (left panel) and potential temperature (right panel) from LT = 8:00 every 4 hours in dust-free case.
+Figure 3a: Time development of the vertical profiles of horizontal mean temperature (left panel) and potential temperature (right panel) of the dust-free case.
+Profiles are for every 4 hours from LT = 8:00 of the sixth day.

 A numerical simulation of thermal convection in the Martian lower atmosphere.